Clare Short: Ebor Lectures

 On 21 May 2008, Short gave a lecture as part of the Ebor Lectures 2008 Series entitled "Apocalypse Now – Global Equity and Sustainable Living, the Preconditions for Human Survival".
 She spoke of the need to end the "throw-away society".
 She considered the changing conception of the world since the 1960s and emphasised the need for us to consider the consequences of today's environmental concerns for the generations of the future.

-In contemporary culture
+Cultural collaborations

 Since 2018, Short has collaborated with public artist Martin Firrell.
 Firrell has quoted Short on billboards displayed across the UK.
 For the artist's Power and Gender series (2019), Short contributed the text, 'Distorted Power and Great Inequality Are Evil'.

 The Union City series (2019) included Short's observation that 'Socialism Is A Moral Idea'.
 Short explained: "People want to make socialism mean the Soviet Union and so on, but it also meant Clement Attlee becoming British Prime Minister in 1945, and the development of the welfare state across Europe after the war: actions that produced the best and most civilised time we have ever experienced.
 And what has capitalism meant?
 The Chilean dictator Pinochet, slavery, famine!
 My point is that socialism is first and foremost a moral idea not an economic system."